webOS-ports/qtwebengine/README.md

-This is WebOS Ports' fork of QtWebEngine adding support for webOS specific application rendering.
+This is WebOS Ports' fork of QtWebEngine adding support for webOS specific application rendering in LuneOS.